edgarpf/aws-cda-tips/README.md

 - It guarantees delivery order of messages/tasks.

+- Video encoding is one of the major use cases for using SWF.

+- Domains are the containers called for segregating application resources.

 ## SQS

 - If long polling is enabled the reader will listen to the queue until a message is available or until timeout.